mrpeerat/mReFinED/README.md

 - This is the replica of mReFinED from [Amazon's ReFinED](https://github.com/amazon-science/ReFinED/tree/mrefined).
 - In contrast to mReFinED's paper, we add the Thai language.
 - We improve the training and inference codes to make them easier to reproduce.
-- We also provide the mReFinED model
+- We also provide the mReFinED model and training data :)

 ## Hardware Requirements
 mReFinED has a low hardware requirement.
 For fast inference speed, a GPU should be used, but this is not a strict requirement.